superfluid-finance/protocol-monorepo/packages/ethereum-contracts/README.md

 });
 ```

-Awesome, now that have the basics, check out the apps over in [examples/](examples/).
+Awesome, now that have the basics, check out the apps over in [/examples](/examples).

 ## Troubleshooting

 One thing to keep in mind is that Superfluid relies on a persistent 1820 registry contract.
 This must be deployed before you can interact with the protocol.
 If you follow the examples using the `TestEnvironment` helper, you don't need to worry about it.

-There are also many scripts available to manually deploy things, or adapt to your needs.
+If you want to see examples for manually deploying contracts, check out [./scripts](scripts) folder.

 In case your curious, or really hacking away, you might want to deploy the registry manually.
-Here is an example for deploying the 1820 contract to a local Ganache. (read more about [EIP 1820 Pseudo-introspection Registry Contract](https://eips.ethereum.org/EIPS/eip-1820))
+Here is an example for how to deploy the 1820 contract to a local Ganache. (read more about [EIP 1820 Pseudo-introspection Registry Contract](https://eips.ethereum.org/EIPS/eip-1820))

 ```bash
 # Start Ganache on 127.0.0.1:8545